 For years I have thought about what I would do when my kids go back to school.
 That is when I realized my time spent in front of the TV could probably be used in a more productive way.

 I hope some of these tips are helpful.
-Thank you for reading.
+Comment below with some good minimalist habit suggestions.

 PIN 5 Habits I Changed to Become More Minimalist: